marcovannoord/openhtf/src/openhtf/output/web_gui/README.md

 Then start the Webpack watcher by running the following from the `openhtf/output/web_gui` directory in another tab:
+Note: You need to use Node v10.24.1 to do this, since the latest (currently 14) doesn't seem to work
 ```
 npm install
 npm run start